If you’re preparing for pharmacy school and want to know how to study for the PCAT, read on!

 A good PCAT score is one that gets you into your top pharmacy schools.
 Higher-ranking pharmacy schools typically expect scores around 420 and above, whereas lower-ranking schools expect scores of 405 and above.

 Your PCAT score will influence the type of pharmaceutical education you receive.
-To give yourself the best chance of getting into a top pharmacy school that can offer you the best resources and opportunity, it’s essential you receive a high score.
+To give yourself the best chance of getting into a top pharmacy school that can offer you the best resources and opportunities, it’s essential you receive a high score.

+Now that you know how to study for the PCAT, you can set yourself up for success.
 Follow the PCAT study tips shared in this guide to ace the exam in the most trouble-free and effective way possible!